microsoft/Web-Dev-For-Beginners/2-js-basics/4-arrays-loops/README.md

 ## Review & Self Study

-Arrays in JavaScript have many methods attached to them, extremely useful for data manipulation.
+Arrays in JavaScript have many methods attached to them, that are extremely useful for data manipulation.
 [Read up on these methods](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array) and try some of them out (like push, pop, slice and splice) on an array of your creation.

 ## Assignment